cchen607/HonorsCapstone/README.md

 # HonorsCapstone
-Code file in R Markdwon used for UCR Honors Capstone Project Data files necessar yare stored in the `data files` branch.
+Code file in R Markdown used for UCR Honors Capstone Project.\
+Data files necessary are stored in the `data files` branch.